 In cases where a holder of a GA ceases to have full-time status, the GA will be terminated as of the date of the change of status.
-Remuneration will be pro-rated according to number of hours worked.
-Notwithstanding the foregoing, where a holder of a GA changes from full-time to part-time student status after the commencement of her appointment, she may retain her GAship until the end of the term and remuneration will be pro-rated according to the number of hours worked, unless the GA supervisor, FGS and the employee agree in writing that she retain the position until the end of the appointment.
+Remuneration will be prorated according to number of hours worked.
+Notwithstanding the foregoing, where a holder of a GA changes from full-time to part-time student status after the commencement of their appointment, their may retain their GAship until the end of the term and remuneration will be pro-rated according to the number of hours worked, unless the GA supervisor, FGS and the employee agree in writing that their retain the position until the end of the appointment.